 Other symptoms include being unable to control alcohol use, having blackouts, and becoming irritable when kept from drinking.
 Violence and abusive behavior while drunk are also signs that a grandparent may need help.
 However, in some cases, the signs are much subtler.
 According to the National Institute on Alcohol Abuse, people over 65 should not have more than one drink a day, so more than this could constitute a problem, even if the grandparent acts calm and relaxed while drinking.

-Staging an Intervention and Setting Boundaries for an Alcoholic Grandparent
+Staging an Intervention and Setting Boundaries for Alcoholic Grandparents

-If your grandparent is an alcoholic or abuses alcohol, it could be necessary to stage an intervention to force him or her to recognize the problem.
+If you have an alcoholic grandfather or grandmother, it could be necessary to stage an intervention to force him or her to recognize the problem.
 An intervention involves confronting your grandparent and trying to get him or her to seek treatment, but it is important not to start an intervention in a way that will make your grandparent defensive.
 If you decide that it is time to stage an intervention and try to get your grandparent to face his or her addiction, you should first discuss your intentions with the rest of the family.
 The more people you can get on your side, the more likely it is that your grandparent might recognize the problem.
 Before approaching your grandparent, all of the family members who want to help should talk to a counselor trained in alcohol abuse and interventions.
 Following the counselors advice, let the grandparent know that the family has been seeing a counselor about the grandparent’s alcohol use.
 This can help prevent the intervention from being a complete surprise.
 Be aware that it can sometimes be difficult to convince a grandparent of the need for help, and it may take a while before the grandparent is willing to seek treatment.